zeruhur/loner/en/loner_companion.md

 - **Physical Challenges**: Physical challenges test attributes like strength, agility, or endurance.
 These might involve sneaking, climbing, or even fighting, and tags like *“Stealthy,”* *“Strong,”* or *“Quick”* can make a difference.
 But don’t forget about how the setting and environment play a role here too.
 Sometimes, the environment’s tags interact with your protagonist’s abilities in unexpected ways, adding depth to the scene and requiring them to adapt on the fly.

 - **Mental Challenges**: These test your protagonist’s mind — whether it’s solving a puzzle, resisting a mental strain, or thinking on their feet.
 Tags like *“Logical,”* *“Sharp-Eyed,”* or *“Calm Under Pressure”* help them navigate these situations, while frailties like *“Impatient”* or *“Easily Distracted”* might make things tougher.
 These moments reveal their mental strengths and struggles, creating tension and allowing for growth when they’re pushed to their limits.

-Each type of challenge not only tests your character but also shows different sides of them.
-Success or failure becomes a chance to deepen your understanding of their personality and motivations.

 #### Using Tags for Advantage and Disadvantage